Anglia Debt Collection & Repossession – Pay? UK Laws

 Debt collectors can make your life miserable

-If you are in a lot of debt and debt collectors like Anglia Debt Collectors are chasing you, this could be having a detrimental affect on your life.
+If you are in a lot of debt and debt collectors like Anglia Debt Collectors are chasing you, this could be having a detrimental effect on your life.
 You may feel that they never stop calling you, or they may even be threatening you.
 The calls may be at your workplace, and they may even be speaking to others about your debt.

 This sort of behaviour from debt collection agencies like Anglia Debt Collectors can be devastating.
-It may leave you facing emotional turmoil, or even mental illness.
+It may leave you facing emotional turmoil or even mental illness.
 In more drastic cases, people have even taken their life over debt problems and in fact, the debt support trust said that as many as 50% of those who are in debt, will consider suicide.
-Unfortunately, the industry is full of debt collection agencies who do not follow the legislation and despite all that the government have done to overcome it, the cases continue.
-The important thing to remember is that, even if you are in debt, you do not deserve to be treating in this way.
+Unfortunately, the industry is full of debt collection agencies that do not follow the legislation and despite all that the government have done to overcome it, the cases continue.
+The important thing to remember is that, even if you are in debt, you do not deserve to be treated in this way.
 The law is there to protect you, and others in the same situation.
-You don not have to just put up with it.
+You do not have to just put up with it.

 Anglia Debt Collectors and what the law tells us

-The Office for Fair Trading (OFT, 2012) published guidelines which debt collection businesses must adhere to.
+The Office for Fair Trading (OFT, 2012) published guidelines that debt collection businesses must adhere to.
 Although some do not follow these guidelines, it is the responsibility of Anglia Debt Collectors and other debt collectors to take responsibility.
 They should: